 Complete the steps described in the rest of this page to create a simple Python command-line application that makes requests to the Google Calendar API.

 - A Google account with Google Calendar enabled

 Step 1: Turn on the Google Calendar API

-- Move this file to your working directory and rename it
+- Move the downloaded file to your working directory and ensure it is named

 Step 2: Install the Google Client Library

 Run the following command to install the library using pip: